 Featured Posts

-Content has been re-crowned king - and it's important to acknowledge the technologies we leverage every day to create that content.
-AI tools, such as ChatGPT, Google’s Bard and others can help you perform your job more efficiently, if you need some creative inspiration or to get a document started if you’re not the best at written communication.
-It is important to remember that this kind of technology also calls for extra vigilance around the protection of sensitive data.
+The content has been re-crowned king—and it's important to acknowledge the technologies we leverage every day to create that content.
+AI is at the forefront of this new era, with Gen AI tools such as ChatGPT, Google’s Gemini, and others that can help you perform your job more efficiently if you need some creative inspiration or to get a document started if you’re not the best at written communication.
+It is crucial to remember that this kind of technology also calls for extra vigilance around the protection of sensitive data.

 AI tools like ChatGPT operate on a simple principle: they generate responses based on the data fed into them.
-This has a critical implication: if you were to inadvertently input sensitive data into the AI, the risk arises of this data being disclosed, replicated, and then misused.
-For instance, if you converse with an AI tool about a customer's private details, or discuss confidential projects, this information is being used to enhance the next version of the AI tool.
+This has a critical implication for AI and data security: if you were to inadvertently input sensitive data into the AI, the risk arises of this data being disclosed, replicated, and then misused.
+For instance, if you converse with a Gen AI tool about a customer's private details, or discuss confidential projects, this information is being used to enhance the next version of the tool.
 Everything you submit is being used as the next set of "training-data".
 This is also called RLHF, or ‘Reinforcement learning from human feedback’ - where your input fine tunes the way the chatbot converses in order to mimic humans.
 This can have far-reaching impacts on both business integrity and customer trust if something where to go wrong, that information is breached, and even giving the bot a trained bias.

-To put his in perspective, the sphere of the risk of ‘oversharing’ extends beyond AI tool interactions.
-For example, imagine a situation where you're seeking help from a third-party support agent, partner or vendor.
+To put this in perspective, the sphere of the risk of ‘oversharing’ extends beyond Gen AI tool interactions.
+For example, imagine a situation where you're seeking help from a third-party support agent, partner, or vendor.
 The impulse to provide as much information as possible to resolve an issue quickly is understandable, but oversharing can lead to overexposure of sensitive data, even if it is unintentional by both parties.
-If oversharing to a vendor, this can lead to vendor email compromise (VEC).
+If oversharing with a vendor, this can lead to vendor email compromise (VEC), a significant concern for AI and data security.

-All of your interactions with organisational or private data should be treated with integrity and make security paramount, not just from a legal perspective but also in maintaining the trust that clients place in you.
+All of your interactions with organisational or private data should be treated with integrity and make AI and data security paramount, not just from a legal perspective but also in maintaining the trust that clients place in you.
 Reputational risk often follows financial risk and compounds it.

-It's not currently known the exact method of storage or usage that these AI bots use – and whether they remember conversations and then use that input to inform answers to other users.
-There are some anecdotal stories of code being ‘leaked’ by GPT-4 and then used in another answer, however the source of that report is tenuous.
+It's not currently known the exact method of storage or usage that these AI bots use—and whether they remember conversations and then use that input to inform answers to other users.
+There are some anecdotal stories of code being ‘leaked’ by GPT-4 and then used in another answer, however, the source of that report is tenuous.
 For best practice, it's best to treat chatbots as a real person, who is a stranger: You wouldn't reveal more than is necessary, and you wouldn’t ask them to overextend themselves in your favour.
+This approach is crucial for data security.

 Here's how we can collectively mitigate possible risks together: